 - Has been convicted of a felony, certain domestic violence crimes, or is addicted to narcotic drugs;1

-- Has been convicted of specified crimes (including both felonies and misdemeanors) involving violence, hate crime offenses, the unlawful misuse of firearms, or violation of California laws regarding safe storage of firearms around minors and prohibited people.
-(People convicted of these specified misdemeanor offenses are generally prohibited from purchasing or possessing firearms for 10 years after conviction);2
+- Has been convicted of any one of a number of enumerated crimes (including both felonies and misdemeanors) involving violence, hate crime offenses, child or elder abuse, the unlawful misuse of firearms, or violation of California laws regarding safe storage of firearms around minors and people who cannot legally access guns.
+(People convicted of these specified misdemeanor offenses are generally prohibited from purchasing or possessing firearms for a period lasting 10 years after conviction);2

-- Knows that they are subject to an outstanding arrest warrant for a firearm-prohibiting offense;3
+- Knows that they are subject to an outstanding arrest warrant for a firearm-prohibiting criminal offense;3

-- As an express condition of probation, is prohibited or restricted from owning, possessing, controlling, receiving, or purchasing a firearm;4
+- As an express condition of probation, is prohibited or restricted from owning, possessing, controlling, receiving, or purchasing a firearm;5

-Any person who becomes prohibited from owning or possessing firearms pursuant to California law or other law, may transfer any firearm of which he or she is the owner to a licensed firearms dealer for storage during the duration of the prohibition.
-A dealer may charge the owner a fee for storage and must notify the California Department of Justice of the date that the dealer took possession of any firearms that are acquired in this manner.7
+Any person who becomes prohibited from owning or possessing firearms pursuant to California law or other law, may transfer any firearm they own to a licensed firearms dealer for storage during the duration of the prohibition.
+A dealer may charge the owner a fee for storage and must notify the California Department of Justice of the date that the dealer took possession of any firearms that are acquired in this manner.8

-Under California law, a person over the age of 18 who shares a residence with another individual who the person knows or has reason to know is prohibited by state or federal law from possessing, receiving, owning, or purchasing a firearm, commits a misdemeanor by keeping a firearm that he or she owns in the shared residence, unless any of the following apply:
+Under California law, a person over the age of 18 who shares a residence with another individual who the person knows or has reason to know is prohibited by state or federal law from possessing, receiving, owning, or purchasing a firearm, must safely secure any firearm he or she owns in the shared residence by ensuring that: